'shard' Dialect

 attr-dict `:` type($input) `->` type($result)

-After the reduction, the result is scattered within each device group.
+After reduction, the reduction result is scattered (split and distributed)

 Example: